 What to do when your tax code is incorrect?

-There are a couple of ways you can have your tax code amended if you think it’s incorrect and non of them are very complicated.
+There are a couple of ways you can have your tax code amended if you think it’s incorrect, and none of them is very complicated.

-HMRC introduced an online tax service for which you can sign up for here.
-Signing up, the service allows you to check if there is anything affecting your tax code, in addition to seeing and amending employer or pension provider data.
-Most importantly you can tell them about changes like amending your tax code.
+HMRC introduced an online tax service for which you can sign up here.
+Signing up, the service allows you to check if anything is affecting your tax code, in addition to seeing and amending employer or pension provider data.
+Most importantly, you can tell them about changes like amending your tax code.

 You can, of course, call HMRC on the general income tax enquiry line (0300 200 3300) and have your tax code changes.
-Make sure you have your NI number handy and be prepared to answer a few questions about your annual income.
+Ensure you have your NI number handy, and be prepared to answer a few questions about your annual income.